anusha-murali/anusha-murali.github.io/dp.md

 r_n = p_{i_1} + p_{i_2} + \cdots + p_{i_k}.
 $$

-**Optimal Substructure** We note that this problem exhibits the *optimal substructure* property, which is in order to solve the original problem of size $n$, we solve the same problem on smaller sizes.
+**Optimal Substructure**: We note that this problem exhibits the *optimal substructure* property, which is in order to solve the original problem of size $n$, we solve the same problem on smaller sizes.
 In other words, once we make a cut, we can consider the two pieces as independent instances of the rod-cutting problem.
+For example, if we cut the rod into lengths of $k$ and $n-k$, then we find the optimum revenues $r_k$ and $r_{n-k}$ of further cutting the two pieces, for a total revenue of $r_n = r_k + r_{n-k}$.

 We can cut a rod of length $n$ in $2^{n-1}$ ways (either cut or not cut at each of the $n-1$ integer lengths).